thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

   <dlentry id="joins">
     <dt>joins</dt>
-    <dd>List of joins between tables and views, used by the worksheet<br>
+    <dd>List of joins between tables and views, used by the Worksheet or View.<br>
     Each join is identified by <code>name</code>, and the additional attributes of <code>source</code>, <code>destination</code>, <code>type</code>, and <code>is_one_to_one.</code>
     </dd>
   </dlentry>